© 2020 Baptist Health. All Rights Reserved.

 Before you begin a new exercise program, ask your doctor what kind of activities would be safe and appropriate for you.

 Eating healthy foods can help lower your risk for chronic diseases—such as heart disease or diabetes.
-But it also can benefit your brain.
+But it also may benefit your brain.
 Science is studying whether a healthy diet can help maintain brain function or possibly reduce the risk for Alzheimer's disease.

 In general, the National Institute on Aging (NIA) recommends a diet that focuses on: